 These soft, buttery Cranberry White Chocolate Shortbread Biscuits are so easy to make.
-They use just 5 ingredients and are ready in under 30 minutes, making them an ideal snack or accompaniment to a cup of tea (because that’s how we roll!).
+They use just 5 ingredients and are ready in under 30 minutes (plus chill time), making them an ideal snack or accompaniment to a cup of tea (because that’s how we roll!).

 Shortbread is a firm favourite in our house, so adding a festive twist with the addition of cranberries and a drizzle of white chocolate is an extra treat.
 These would be a perfect recipe to bake as a gift for a neighbour, or for that Santa plate on Christmas Eve – I know he loves this recipe.